sisl/ExpFamilyPCA.jl/paper.md

 ![Left - KL Divergence for Poisson EPCA versus PCA.
 Right - Reconstructions from the models.](./scripts/combo.png)

-For a larger environment with $200$ states, PCA struggles even with $10$ basis.
+For a larger environment with $200$ states, PCA struggles even with $10$ basis components.

 # API